 - 1. The Company paid consulting fees to Octavian Capital Corp., a company owned by Mr. Williams. - 2.
 The Company has a consulting arrangement with 0872599 BC Ltd., a company partially owned by Mr. Darrell Rader, the President, pursuant to which 0872599 BC Ltd. agrees to provide management consulting services to the Company in exchange for a monthly fee of \$16,500. - 3.
 The Company paid consulting fees to Spartan Pacific Financial Ltd. ("Spartan"), a company owned by Mr. Cale J. Moodie, the CFO, in exchange for Spartan providing financial accounting and financial reporting services to the Company for a monthly fee of \$3,250. - 4.
-The Company has a consulting arrangement with Mr. Stephen R. Maynard under which he is compensated for his services as Vice President Exploration through a regular monthly consulting fee of 10,750. - 5.
-The Company paid fees to Paradex, Inc., a company owned by Mr. David M. Jones, a Director, in exchange for Paradex providing geological consulting services to the Company. - 6.
-The Company paid consulting fees to IMDEX Inc., a company owned by Dr. Peter Megaw, a Director, in exchange for IMDEX providing consulting services to the Company.
+The Company has a consulting arrangement with Mr. Stephen R. Maynard under which he is compensated for his services as Vice President Exploration through a regular monthly consulting fee of \$10,750. - 5.
+The Company paid fees to Paradex, Inc., a company owned by Mr. David M. Jones, a Director, in exchange for Paradex providing geological consulting services to the Company.

+6. The Company paid consulting fees to IMDEX Inc., a company owned by Dr. Peter Megaw, a Director, in exchange for IMDEX providing consulting and geological consulting services to the Company.

-At October 31, 2019, \$950 (April 30, 2019 - \$49,203) (included in accounts payable and accrued liabilities) is due to directors, officers, and companies with a director in common.
+At January 31, 2020, \$11,612 (April 30, 2019 - \$49,203) (included in accounts payable and accrued liabilities) is due to directors, officers, and companies with a director in common.
 Amounts due to related parties are non-interest bearing, with no fixed terms of repayments.
-The Company has also prepaid \$27,353 (April 30, 2019 - \$nil) in amounts to directors and officers.
+The Company has also prepaid \$18,984 (April 30, 2019 - \$nil) in amounts to directors and officers.

-At October 31, 2019, \$4,200 (April 30, 2019 - \$4,200) is due from a company with a director in common.
-The remuneration of key management personnel, which includes directors and officers of the Company, including amounts disclosed above, during the six months ended October 31, 2019 and 2018 were as follows:
+At January 31, 2020, \$4,200 (April 30, 2019 - \$4,200) is due from a company with a director in common.
+The remuneration of key management personnel, which includes directors and officers of the Company, including amounts disclosed above, during the nine months ended January 31, 2020 and 2019 were as follows: